 The popularity of vinyl continues and that means more and more people buying turntables for the first time or upgrading their existing record players.
 And one feature proving increasingly popular?
 Bluetooth.

 The best Bluetooth turntables deliver great wireless sound from your vinyl to a pair of Bluetooth speakers or headphones, making listening to vinyl – and building your vinyl system – easier than ever.

-In this list there are talented turntables ranging from entry level to premium, and there's even an Award-winning just-add-speakers system fully loaded with on-board amplification that you can send tracks to via Bluetooth rather than connecting wireless speakers or headphones the other end.
+In this list there are talented turntables ranging from affordable to expensive, and there's even an Award-winning just-add-speakers system fully loaded with on-board amplification that you can send tracks to via Bluetooth, rather than connecting wireless speakers or headphones the other end.